ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

           ```
           {: codeblock}

-     1. Push to the update to the master branch.
+     1. Push the update to the master branch.

           ```bash
               # /c/usr/devsecops/compliance-inventory (master)